ouspg/ainigma/README.md

     }

-    note right of CLI: User runs command note right of ReadConfig: Parse course.toml and task config note right of TaskInit: Initialize task generation note right of FlagCreation: Pass flag to builder note right of BuildProcess: Return file paths and metadata note right of TaskCreation: Pass dynamic data and file paths note right of MoodleExamGeneration: Generate Moodle exam
+    note right of CLI: User runs command note right of ReadConfig: Parse course.toml
+    note right of TaskInit: Initialize task generation note right of FlagCreation: Pass flag or seed to builder note right of BuildProcess: Based on configuration, builds the task-specific files and return file paths and metadata note right of TaskCreation: Pass dynamic data and file paths note right of MoodleExamGeneration: Generate Moodle exam
 ```